 30 credits

-The aim of the module is to introduce students to relevant issues within the realm of globalisation, terrorism and international crime: eg. terrorism, environmental crime, piracy, human trafficking, criminal networks, cybercrime.
-It will enable students to develop a detailed comprehension of the complexity of these criminogenic experiences.
+The aim of the module is to introduce you to relevant issues within the realm of globalisation and transnational crime: e.g. terrorism, environmental crime, piracy, human trafficking, criminal networks and cybercrime.
+It will enable you to develop a detailed comprehension of the complexity of these criminogenic experiences.

 30 credits